-The calendar method and tracking of past cycles is only a guide.
+Keep in mind that the calendar method and tracking of past cycles is only a guide.
 Menstruation and ovulation can change from month to month.
-However, by combining the calendar method with the other natural methods of tracking your ovulation, you can have a fairly accurate understanding and determination of when you are ovulating.
+However, by combining the calendar method with the other natural methods of tracking your ovulation described below, you can have a fairly accurate understanding of when you are ovulating.

 Basal body temperature method: The basal body temperature method helps identify a change in temperature that occurs after ovulation and remains elevated until your next period.
 By looking at charting from a few cycles, your temperatures can reveal a pattern from which ovulation can be anticipated.
 The steps below can help you as you begin to track your temperature and identify when you are ovulating.

 Step 1: Take your temperature orally each morning before you get out of bed.
 Step 2: Use a basal thermometer, which recognizes small changes in your temperature.
 Your body temperature will only rise between 0.4 and 1 degree Fahrenheit when you ovulate.
 Buy a Basal Thermometer Now.
 Step 3: Record you temperature every day on your fertility tracking calendar.